 4kg / 9lb | 8 People |

-Small Turkeys are actually easier to get hold of then a big Turkey.
-They are also available all year round, which is a bonus, whoever said a Turkey is just for Christmas!
+Small turkeys are easier to get hold of than big turkeys.
+They are also available all year round, which is a bonus.
+Whoever said a Turkey is just for Christmas!

-This is not the case if you are buying a pre-frozen Turkey from a supermarket.
-Because they will have been ready basted and flash frozen to protect the meat quality
+This is not true if you buy a pre-frozen Turkey from a supermarket because it will have been ready-basted and flash-frozen to protect the meat quality.

-I happily buy frozen knowing that I can cross one more thing of my Christmas list.
-Before they all sell out!
+I happily buy frozen, knowing I can cross one more thing off my Christmas list before they all sell out!

 Are small whole turkeys more tender?